Thai PM confident Bangkok will escape worst of floods

 "During October 15 to 18, it may be a dangerous time because water from the north will be coming in ...
 But I confirm it has not reached a crisis stage as of this moment," Bangkok Governor Sukhumbhand Paribatra told reporters.

+He said the level of the Chao Phraya river could rise to 2.20 metres from 2.13 metres over the next few days and some riverside communities should think of evacuating.

+Embankment walls along the river in much of inner Bangkok are 2.50 metres or higher.

-Despite such assurances, Bangkok residents have stocked up on bottled water and foodstuffs such as instant noodles.
+Despite the reassurances, residents have stocked up on bottled water and foodstuffs such as instant noodles.

-Late on Thursday, residents in an area covering a northern Bangkok suburb received a warning to evacuate from the government's crisis control center after a sluice gate had supposedly burst, but it turned out to be a false alarm.

 The central bank has advised the finance sector to take precautions and told commercial banks to make sure they have enough cash.
 It said 104 bank branches had closed because of flooding, mainly in the central region.

-Bangkok accounts for 41 percent of the economy and contains some heavy industry, as well as extensive service, banking and tourist sectors.
+Bangkok accounts for 41 percent of the economy and contains some heavy industry, as well as extensive service, banking and tourist facilities.

-In comparison, the central region, which has been badly flooded, accounts for 8 percent of GDP.
+In comparison, the central region, which has been badly flooded, causing several huge industrial estates to close, accounts for 8 percent of GDP.
+The eastern region, with its international car plants and refineries, accounts for 16 percent but has barely been affected by the flooding.

+Kittirat Na Ranong, deputy prime minister in charge of the economy, told reporters on Thursday that the flood damage was estimated at more than 100 billion baht ($3.2 billion), over 1 percent of GDP, and could get worse.

+He broke into tears as he spoke with workers at the flooded Hi-Tech Industrial Estate in Ayutthaya province.

-At least three big industrial estates in the central province of Ayutthaya have shut temporarily.
-Honda Motor Co Ltd said on Friday its plant there, accounting for 4.7 percent of its global output, would stay closed until October 21.
+At least three big industrial estates in the province have shut temporarily.
+A Nikon Corp digital SLR factory and a Honda Motor Co Ltd assembly plant have closed.

-Thailand is a major regional hub for international car firms.
-They tend to be located in the east, which has been little affected by the flooding, although their operations could still suffer because car parts firms have been hit.

-The Federation of Thai Industries said its forecast of 1.8 million units for 2011 vehicle production looked unreachable.

-"Operators have been broadly hit one way or another.
-Honda, for instance, no one knows how long they will have to halt their operations and how soon those parts hit by the flood will recover and they can start production again," said Surapong Paisitpattanapong, a Federation spokesman.

-"Production should still be higher than last year," he said.
-Last year output reached 1.65 million units.
+Consumer confidence fell in September because of the floods and could plunge in October, according to economists at the University of the Thai Chamber of Commerce.

+Last week, the university cut its forecast for GDP growth this year to 3.6 percent from 4.4 percent but it cut it again on Thursday to 3.0-3.5 percent.

-(Additional reporting by Orathai Sriring, Pracha Hariraksapitak, Ploy Ten Kate, Prim Chuwiruch and Aukkarapon Niyomyat; Writing by Alan Raybould; Editing by Sugita Katyal)
+The Finance Ministry has cut its growth forecast to 3.7 percent from 4.0 percent.
+(Additional reporting by Orathai Sriring, Pracha Hariraksapitak, Viparat Jantraprap and Prim Chuwiruch; Writing by Alan Raybould; Editing by Sugita Katyal)

+* Arconic comments on Elliott Management's multiple restatements of its own financial analysis